Neweblog/spree_multi_store/README.md

 Multi Domain Store
 ==================

-This extension allows a single Spree instance to have several customer facing stores, with a single shared backend administration system (i.e. multi-store, single-vendor).
+This extension allows a single Spree instance to have several customer facing stores, with a single shared backend administration system (i.e. multi-store, multi-vendor, multi-salesperson).

 Current features:
 ------------------